airdeploy/airdeploy-docs/docs/flagger-sdk/quick-start.md

 console.log(Flagger.isEnabled('test-flag', {id: '1'}))
 ```

-The result will be `false` printed in console.
+The result will be `false` printed in a console.

 <!--React-->